wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * If your AppleALC.kext does not load using (for example, V3.0), then read the following passage.
       * V3.0 and many versions in the previous releases uses a special AppleALC.kext with alcid=7.
       * Note: In many cases, a simple restart will reload AppleALC and your audio will come back to normal.
+      * There is also a kext that is saved as a .bak file that you can try if newer AppleALC.kext doesn't work for you.
       * However, if this does not work with you, you should try the following:
          * Download the newest AppleALC.kext from github.
          * Delete the old AppleALC and replace it with the new one.